ibm-cloud-docs/codeengine/eventing.md

 You can also create a ping subscription to an application that is not yet created by using the `--force` option.
 Your ping subscription displays `false` as a Ready state until the application is created.
 {: note}

+Want to try a tutorial?
+See [Tutorial: Subscribing to ping events](/docs/codeengine?topic=codeengine-subscribe-ping-tutorial).

 ## Working with {{site.data.keyword.cos_full_notm}} event producer
 {: #eventing-cosevent-producer}